ryderhuggins/ktpg/README.md

 ## Goals
 - Implement a postgres client in K/N
-- Serve as the foundation for a future proper database driver
+- Serve as the foundation for a proper K/N database driver

 ## Purpose
 - Why? -> to be able to write e.g. a ktor K/N server with a native postgres client